AAKVAS/CircleOfFifth/README.md

 Upon entering the application, users encounter a menu with the following sections:
 * __Training__: A screen featuring the Circle of Fifths, allowing users to click on chords to compose melodies or practice recognizing chord sounds.
 * __Challenge__: This screen presents the Circle of Fifths alongside a button that generates a random sound.
-Users are required to identify this sound within 10 attempts.
-The final result displays the number of successful identifications.
+The user's task is to find this chord.
+Total 10 rounds.
+Each correct answer increases the score by 10 points.
 * __Survive__: Similar to the Challenge mode, this screen includes the Circle of Fifths and a button that produces a random chord sound.
 Each correct answer increases the score until an error is made, resetting the score.

 ## 📷 Screenshots